Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Results

 \subsection{Least squares fitting}

-The least squares estimate for trends and harmonic signals obtained with Eq~(\ref{Eq1}) are in Tables \ref{tab1} and \ref{tab2}.
+The least squares estimate for trends and harmonic signals obtained with Eqaution~(\ref{Eq1}) are in Tables \ref{tab1} and \ref{tab2}.
 While the estimated coefficients for the time trend are roughly consistent with the results published by other authors, the amplitude estimates for the four tidal harmonics are much higher than previously published theoretical values in Table \ref{tab3} (\citet{iers10}, \citet{Ray_2014}).
 A study of available sources showed that the previously published amplitudes were only based on theoretical data, and quite a long time ago.
-This anomalously strong observed amplitude of the 18.6-year harmonic was already noted previously, but without any consequences, e.g. \citep{Chao_2014, Bizouard_2018+, Mouel_2019+}.
-For example, \cite{Ray_2014} showed a theoretical curve, which obviously does not match observations, and constituted that in the observed LOD series, the 18.6-year line is obscured by decadal variability from nontidal processes.
-However, as it could be seen on Figures ~\ref{fig1} and ~\ref{fig2}, it looks reasonable simply to assume that the observed 18.6-year signal is much stronger than the theory prescribes, instead of refering of some weird nontidal signals.
-It is unclear whether the discrepancy found is a flaw in the theory, or there is additional stronger theoretical effect with 18.6-year period in the LOD time series.
-However, regardless of its interpretation, this is a key factor for understanding of the nowadays LOD variations.
+This anomalously strong observed amplitude of the 18.6 yr harmonic was already noted previously, but without any consequences, e.g. \citep{Chao_2014, Bizouard_2018+, Mouel_2019+}.
+For example, \cite{Ray_2014} showed a theoretical curve, which obviously does not match observations, and ascertained that in the observed LOD series, the 18.6 yr line is obscured by decadal variability from nontidal processes.
+However, as it could be seen on Figures ~\ref{fig1} and ~\ref{fig2}, it looks reasonable simply to assume that the observed 18.6 yr signal is much stronger than the theory prescribes, instead of referring to some weird nontidal signals.
+It is unclear whether the discrepancy found is a flaw in the theory, or there is additional stronger theoretical effect with an 18.6 yr period in the LOD time series.
+However, regardless of its interpretation, this is a key factor for understanding of the current LOD variations.

 For additional verification, the same analysis was performed using the interactive system on the IERS website (\footnote{ \url{(https://www.iers.org/IERS/EN/Home/home_node.html)}}).
 A series of the same values of LOD was approximated by the same model from a quadratic trend and the four systematic harmonics.
 The fitted results are also shown in Table \ref{tab3}.
 These estimates are consistent with our results and completely contradict the predictions from theoretical works and IERS Conventions (\cite{iers10}).